 Over time, our online giving pages grew to fund the missions of over 100,000 small nonprofits, while industry-leading free resources made the Network for Good name known and respected among fundraisers.
 We’d been operating as a nonprofit with about 40 employees and had achieved a lot, but were yearning to do more good faster.

-So, in 2013, we spun out of our nonprofit parent and Network for Good was reborn as a Certified B Corporation.
+So, in 2013, we spun out of our nonprofit parent and Network for Good was reborn.

-The original nonprofit continues to operate as a 501(c)(3) sponsor of donor-advised funds, while Network for Good, the new B Corporation, went on to raise $20M in investment capital and launch our simple, smart fundraising software.
+The original nonprofit continues to operate as a 501(c)(3) sponsor of donor-advised funds, while Network for Good went on to raise $20M in investment capital and launch our simple, smart fundraising software.
 Thanks to our history working with and for small nonprofits, we knew just what they need in order to grow.
 So, we built our software with a strategic emphasis on features that would enable strong donor relationships: personalized communication tools, intuitive donor management, and beautiful online fundraising experiences.

 In recent years, we’ve moved the nonprofit sector forward with innovative features made for small nonprofits, like video messaging and giving pages built on best practices.
 To help more nonprofit startups get off the ground, we created Jumpstart, an immersive fundraising program that helps grantmakers increase community impact.
 We also built our Personal Fundraising Coach program to empower more confident fundraisers and create sustainable nonprofits.

 Meanwhile, the nonprofit Network for Good continues to power online giving as a donor-advised fund sponsor, and by partnering with Facebook, Google, and others to enable donors to recommend grants to their favorite nonprofits.